Saïd Mohammedi

-Colonel Saïd Mohammedi (السعيد محمدي; 27 December 1912 – 6 December 1994), or Si Nacer, was an Algerian nationalist and politician.
+Colonel Saïd Mohammedi (السعيد محمدي; 27 December 1912 – 6 December 1994), also known as Si Nacer, was an Algerian nationalist, soldier and politician.

 Early life and collaborationism

 Born in the Berber Kabyle region of Tizi Ouzou, Saïd Mohammadi served in the French army.
-Attracted to Algerian nationalism, and intensely religious, he became involved with the Mufti of Jerusalem, Hajj Amin al-Husseini.
-During World War II, he joined the al-Husseini to work with Nazi Germany, hoping that Hitler's defeat of France would lead to the liberation of Algeria and other French colonies.
-He enlisted in the Wehrmacht and fought in the Balkans (Yugoslavia and Greece) as well as on the Russian front during Operation Barbarossa.
-After a stay in Berlin, he received the Iron Cross First Class, for exemplary soldiers.
+He became attracted to Algerian nationalism.

-In the summer of 1944, along with five others (Algerians and Germans), he was sent by the Abwehr on intelligence and sabotage missions to Algeria, but was arrested in the region of Tebessa and sentenced to life in prison but paroled after a few years.
+In the summer of 1944, along with five others (Algerians and Germans), Mohammedi was sent by the Abwehr on intelligence and sabotage missions to Algeria, but was arrested in the region of Tebessa and sentenced to death.
+Mohammedi's sentence was commuted to life in prison, and he was released from prison in 1952.
 He was known for always wearing his Wehrmacht steel helmet during Algerian War.